-Apple’s new iOS 11.0.3 update fixes some problems, but it’s also causing problems for many iPhone, iPad, and iPod touch users.
+Apple’s new iOS 11.2 update fixes several lingering problems, but it’s also causing problems for many iPhone, iPad, and iPod touch users.
 If you run into an iOS 11 problem on your device, try a fix from this list before making an appointment at your local Apple Store.

-We don’t know when Apple will release its next iOS 11 update so you’ll need to be extremely proactive if you run into an issue with the operating system.
+We don’t know when Apple will release its next iOS 11 update, it hasn’t confirmed iOS 11.2.1 or iOS 11.3, so you’ll need to be extremely proactive if you run into an issue with the operating system.

 If you’re noticing weird battery drain, an issue with Bluetooth, or random reboots, take a look at this list of fixes before you get in contact with Apple’s customer service.